brandtkeller/Relay-Node/README.md

 Node with API exposed for controlling relays.

 ## TODO
-* Migrate GPIORunner logic into individual object classes
-    * Write logic for the setGpioState() function

 * Modify relay class for timer functionality (See below)
-    * Change timerFlags property back to string
-        * Compare string to find object type
-    * Schedule storage and processing on the relay object
     * Changing storage would write data to file
-    * Presumably already converted to zonedatetime (See Thermostat-Master)
 * Modify timer class for sunrise/sunset capability
     * https://stackoverflow.com/questions/4935960/calculating-sunrise-and-sunset-with-java
 * Add toggle relay functionality